DragoRyu2001/Learning-Deep-Learning/README.md

 # Learning-Deep-Learning
 This Repository is made for learning Deep learning

-1) Logic for One Node
+1) One Node Logic
+2) One Layer Logic